christianvoigt/argdown/packages/argdown-cli/Readme.md

 Current features of argdown-cli:

-  - export to html with `argdown html`
+  - export text document to html with `argdown html`
-  - export to pdf, svg or dot  with `argdown dot`
+  - export argument map to pdf, png, svg or dot  with `argdown map`
-  - export to json with `argdown json`
+  - export data to json with `argdown json`
   - use `argdown` with an `argdown.config.json` file for more complex operations

 ## Installation